NullandKale/ILGPUWiki/Home.md

 The following is the table of contents for the new tutorial:

-# ILGPUView Tutorials
+# ILGPU Tutorials

 ## Primers (How a GPU works)

-This series introduces how a GPU works.
+This series introduces how a GPU works and will not talk much about ILGPU.
 If you have programmed with CUDA or OpenCL before you can probably skip this.

 01 [A GPU is not a CPU](Primer_01.md)
 > This page will provide a quick rundown the basics of how kernels (think GPU programs) run.